rtm516/GeyserMC-wiki/Home.md

 The goal of Geyser is to bridge the Minecraft: Bedrock Edition and Minecraft: Java Edition by allowing Bedrock clients to join Java Edition servers.
 This project is still in development and not complete yet, so expect bugs.

 ## Setup
-Geyser is a **standalone** program, meaning you DO NOT install it as if it were a plugin.
+These instructions are for the **standalone** program, meaning these instructions cover how to install it as if it weren’t a plugin.
 It simply works as a proxy, and needs its own directory/configuration files.
 Bedrock clients will join through Geyser and it will handle all the packet translations.
+However, if you want to run it as a plugin, just download the plugin version and run it as if it were one.

 TehPiggeh does a great job of explaining how to set up Geyser, but if you prefer to read through it yourself, the installation instructions are right below.